 Governmental funds include all activities that provide general governmental services that are not business-type activities.
 Governmental funds can include the General Fund, special revenue funds, debt service funds, capital projects funds, and permanent funds.
+The School District reports the following funds as major governmental funds:

-The School District's only major fund is the General Fund, which is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund.
+- The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund. - The Debt Service Fund that is used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.